todlarson/networking/trafficdrain/trafficdrain.md

 show ospf database router detail advertising-router 10.1.1.1
 ```

-### Problem
-The above works great but our standard ospf config includes a timeout in the overload statement.
+### Note about ospf overaload
-The timeout is to ensures that after a reboot ospf comes up and is stable before putting traffic on it.
+Ordinarity I'd recomment using `ospf overload` to configure the router to easily apply the max metric ospf.
+However, sometimes a team will use the `overload timeout` features to ensure2 that after a reboot ospf comes up and is stable before putting traffic on it.
 ```
 set protocols ospf overload timeout 300
 ```
-So far I haven't figured out the syntax to clear out the `timeout 300` inside the maint apply-group.
+I haven't figured out the syntax to clear out the `timeout 300` inside the maint apply-group.
+So, using wildcards in the apply-group seems to work nicely.